Max Margules

-Max Margules (1856-1920) was a mathematician, physicist, and chemist.
-In 1877 he joined the Central Institute of Meteorology and Geodynamics (ZAMG) in Vienna as a volunteer.
-After two years he left Vienna to study in Berlin for a year.
-He returned to Vienna and received his PhD in Electrodynamics.
-During his doctoral studies he was a Privatdozent: an unpaid position, but one which allowed him to lecture students.
-Students' fees gave him some income.
+Max Margules (April 23, 1856 – October 4, 1920) was an Austrian mathematician, physicist, and chemist.

+Margules began his career in research in 1877, when he joined the Central Institute of Meteorology and Geodynamics (ZAMG) in Vienna as a volunteer.
+After two years, he left Vienna to study in Berlin for a year.
+He then returned to Vienna and received his PhD in Electrodynamics.
+During his doctoral studies, he was a Privatdozent, funded entirely by student fees.

-Later, administration offered this teaching job to someone else after he refused to convert from Judaism to acquire the position, which ended his academic career.
-In 1882 he returned to ZAMG.
+However, when the administration offered him a teaching job, he refused to convert from Judaism to secure the position, which ended his academic career.
+In 1882, he returned to ZAMG.
 During this time he focused on electro- and hydrodynamic problems.

-In his free time he studied physical and physico-chemical problems.
+In his free time, he studied physical and physico-chemical problems.
 The Duhem–Margules equation and the Margules' Gibbs free energy equation are examples of his free-time devotion.
-In 1900 his interest switched to meteorology and deployed his thermodynamic knowledge.
-This led to the Margules formula, a formula for characterizing the slope of a front.
+In 1900 his interest switched to meteorology and where he found great success by deploying his thermodynamic knowledge.
+This led to the development of the Margules formula, a formula for characterizing the slope of a front.
+He dedicated his retirement to a new found interest in chemistry research, completely abandoning his meteorological studies.

 In 1919 the Austrian Society for Meteorology awarded him the silver Hann Medal of Acknowledgement.
 Margules accepted the medal, but rejected the money.
 He rejected all attempts to make the last year of his life bearable.
 His small pension and the devaluation of the currency due to World War I led to a life in poverty.
 He contented himself with food coupons in the post World War I period.
-He developed hunger edema, which he refused to remedy and on the October 4, 1920 he died from starvation.
+After a period of starvation, he developed hunger edema, which he refused to remedy and on the October 4, 1920 he died from starvation.
+His obituary noted that he was too proud to ask for assistance and that his death was a preventable tragedy.

-Today Julius von Hann, head of ZAMG in that time, and Max Margules are seen as theoretical pillars of meteorology.
+Margules' accomplishments are seen as the theoretical pillars of meteorology and he left a lasting legacy on the field of thermodynamics in his name-sake equations.